Lesson Plan - Get It!

 Constellations are a great way to learn about points, lines, and planes!

-Below are pictures of three constellations in the night sky (without the lines).
-Do you think you can draw the lines to make the correct picture of each constellation?
+- Do you think you could draw the lines to make the correct picture of a constellation?

 Vocabulary Look up these definitions at Mathwords.com, and be sure to write them down and even memorize them!